top of page

 • Include a contingency fund.
 Set aside 10-20% of your budget for unexpected costs.

-• Budget for compliance requirements.
-Heritage-listed homes and shared party walls may require additional engineering and council approvals that increase costs.
+• Budget for compliance.
+Heritage-listed homes and shared party walls often require additional approvals that can increase costs.

 • Get a comprehensive quote.
-Work with a builder who provides a detailed breakdown of costs, including necessary structural reinforcements.
+Choose a builder who provides a detailed breakdown of all expenses, including necessary structural reinforcements.

 Why It’s a Mistake